nodejs/TSC/Project-Lifecycle.md

 * Introduction and project description.
 * An explanation of how the project betters the Node.js ecosystem.
+* Why does the project want to join the foundation and what do you expect to get out of joining.
 * Project history.
 * Any available metrics or even estimates about the user base, ecosystem and community.